 There are instructions for use (IFU)s for just about everything in sterile processing departments (SPD), and for good reason.
 SPD is responsible for cleaning some of the most vital and potentially risky equipment in the hospital: Surgical instruments.
+One IFU you won’t find?
+How to create a patient-first culture.

 ANSI/AAMI ST79: 2017 requires departments to follow IFUs to ensure effective decontamination and sterilization.
 Those IFUs are geared toward patient safety by reducing the incidence and possibility of infection.
 Infection prevention is at the core of everything we do.
 Yet we often miss the mark when it comes to prioritizing the patient as we perform our reprocessing.